Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/1stpersonOldTestament.md

 ## Why this is important to me:

 In my mind, to believe in Jesus requires believing the Old Testament.
-There are many stories that are central to Christianity, the 12 Tribes of Israel, the creation story, and journeys of Moses come to mind first.
-Also, many of the core Christian tenants are defined in the Old Testament such as the 10 Commandments and tithing
+There are many stories that are central to Christianity like the 12 Tribes of Israel, the creation story, and journeys of Moses.
+Also many of the core Christian tenants are defined in the Old Testament such as the 10 Commandments and tithing

 The most important of items established in the Old Testament is the prophecy of a Savior.
 In my mind it is the key reason to believe in Jesus.
 He was fulfilling prophecy